 The German Imperial Navy also took notice.
 Weddigen and his crew returned as national heroes.
 The German Emperor, Kaiser Wilhelm II, awarded each member of the crew the Iron Cross, 2nd Class and Weddigen the Iron Cross, 1st Class.

-Another Cruiser and Death by Battleship
+A Fourth Cruiser Sunk and Death by Battleship

 Only three weeks later, on October 15, 1914, the U-9, under Weddigen, sank a fourth cruiser, HMS Hawke.
 After that action, Captain Weddigen received the military's highest award, the Pour le Merite.
 He was later given command of U-29 and died, with the rest of his crew on March 18, 1915, when the battleship HMS Dreadnought rammed U-29 and broke it in two in Pentland Firth.
 It was the height of irony that the actual battleship that had launched a major arms race contributing to World War I, should, in its only action, be the only battleship to sink a submarine.